Saviio/Asyi/README.md

 	}

-	    //or, Asyi also support parameter as string without callback setting
+	    //or, Asyi also support parameter as string without callback

 	data='name=Saviio&city=Shanghai'